giant-consortium/cookbook/post_gwas_checks.md

 Start by accessing your working directory in your HPC session and cloning the repository:

-This pipeline is still underdevelopment, we propose you download our temporal working branch:
+This pipeline is still under development, we propose you download our temporal working branch:
 ```bash
 git clone --branch tmp_wd --single-branch https://github.com/giant-consortium/post_assoc_checks.git
 ```